To the members of D. S. Kulkarni Developers Limited

 (xiii) Related party transactions & compliance with S.177 & 188

-All the transactions with related parties are in compliance with Sections 177 & 188 of the CA 2013 and details thereof have been disclosed in the financial standards.
+For want of complete records, we are unable to comment about the transactions with related parties and to express our opinion whether these transactions are in compliance with Sections 177 & 188 of the Companies Act, 2013 and the available details thereof have been disclosed in the financial statements as required by the applicable accounting standards.

 (xiv) Preferential allotment / private placement of shares or convertible debentures & compliance with S 42